lee-blake/CME-Commitment-to-Change/Documentation/User.md

 ![Reminder Email Create Page](<../Auxiliary Files/Images/User_Images/reminder-email-create-page.png>)

 4. Your new reminder will now appear in the Reminder Emails page for that commitment.
 5. To delete a reminder email, just click the "Delete" button next to the date you wish to delete.
+If you wish to delete all future emails for the commitment, click the "Delete all reminder emails" button at the bottom of the page.
+This will not delete emails for any other commitment.

 ### - Editing A Commitment
 - This option is used to edit an existing commitment.